 On the ground, too, we are continuously reducing the CO2 emissions of our logistics services, for example, by using e-mobility and ecological packing materials.

-In comparison with a 40-ton truck, inland waterway vessels only need about one-third of the energy.
+In comparison with a 40-tonne truck, inland waterway vessels only need about one-third of the energy.
 These floating giants actually have advantages over transportation by rail, too.
 Nevertheless, their air pollutant balance could be improved, as ship engines are very durable and many older models emit too many pollutants.

-What does help is a modernisation of the fleet and this is why we invest in the development and building of sustainable types of ship.
+What does help is modernisation of the fleet and this is why we invest in the development and building of sustainable types of ship.
 In the port area, too, we try to reduce CO2 emissions in the handling of goods and to shift transportation from road to water.

-The constantly growing volume of traffic means that motorways are reaching their limits, in terms of capacity, in many places.
+The constantly growing volume of traffic means that motorways are reaching their limits in terms of capacity in many places.
 Road freight traffic also plays a major role in air pollution.
 We have therefore decided to try and better interlink the advantages of the different modes of transport – after all, the more shipments we can shift from road to rail or water, the more we can relieve the environment.

-Thanks to our own container terminals, extensive hinterland logistic networks and our years of experience in trimodal transport, we can save CO2 emissions along the entire transport chain.
+Thanks to our own container terminals, extensive hinterland logistics networks and our years of experience in trimodal transport, we can save CO2 emissions along the entire transport chain.
 Our customers throughout Europe benefit from reliable and sustainable logistics solutions.

-As an internationally-active logistics and family business, we are well aware of our social responsibility.
-The topic of sustainability is, therefore, a central pillar of our company’s philosophy.
-Our motto is ‘Actions speak louder than words’; this is why we do not stipulate rigid concepts, but deliberately focus on a flexible approach which also facilitates the implementation of business-specific initiatives.
+As an internationally active logistics and family business, we are well-aware of our social responsibility.
+The topic of sustainability is therefore a central pillar of our company’s philosophy.
+Our motto is “Actions speak louder than words”; this is why we do not stipulate rigid concepts, but deliberately focus on a flexible approach which also facilitates the implementation of business-specific initiatives.
 Innovative projects in our individual units can thus be implemented quickly and flexibly and generate immediate added value.
 We present information on the subject of sustainability in such a way that every employee can access it.
 In so doing, we ensure that green thinking is firmly established throughout the entire company.
 In addition, we pursue a continuous improvement process in order to consistently advance the resource-saving realisation of our services.
-Our intention is to develop efficient and ecologically-sensible logistics solutions for our customers and partners.
+Our intention is to develop efficient and ecologically sensible logistics solutions for our customers and partners.

 Our company is organised in a decentralised manner and there are very different requirements in each of the 18 business units in which we operate.
 We therefore do not dictate the strategic orientation strictly from above, but deliberately allow the individual units room to manoeuver; this also applies to the issue of sustainability.
-Here, we rely on a broadly-diversified approach with a variety of solutions.
-We leave the realisation of the sustainability concepts to our respective units.
+Here, we rely on a broadly diversified approach with a variety of solutions.
+We leave the implementation of the sustainability concepts to our respective units.
 However, what we all do have in common is that we are all dedicated to green thinking.

 Climate change is one of the greatest challenges faced by modern society.
 As an international, multimodal transport and logistics service provider, we feel we have a particular responsibility.
 We want to do justice to this, together with our customers and partners, and are therefore very committed to sustainable and environmentally-aware logistics.

 We will permanently give the issue of sustainability high priority and will continually examine what contribution we can make to green logistics.
 To this end, we constantly monitor which technological and structural innovations are available.
 An exchange of information about this takes place on all levels, and between all of our units.
 From this, we derive more projects which contribute to the careful use of natural resources.
-In order to be able to put new approaches into practice, we not only provide financial and personnel resources for research projects, but also for the further development of sustainability in the operative business.
+In order to be able to put new approaches into practice, we not only provide financial and personnel resources for research projects, but also for the further development of sustainability in operative business.

 As an international logistics company, we find ourselves in a dichotomy.
 On the one hand, the transport sector is largely responsible for the consumption of natural resources and the emission of climate-damaging gases.
-On the other hand, logistics services are absolutely systematically-relevant for modern society.
+On the other hand, logistics services are absolutely systematically relevant for modern society.
 However, we firmly believe that economic efficiency and sustainable logistics are not mutually exclusive and we therefore emphatically pursue the goals of reducing our own CO2 emissions and of creating transparent transport and storage solutions for our customers.
 To this end, we opt, wherever possible, for renewable energies, alternative drive technologies and multimodal transport solutions.

 Collaboration with research institutions and involvement in scientific projects are important elements of our company strategy.
 One of the objectives is to make the global supply chain more sustainable.
-To achieve this, we are on the look-out for green ideas and new technologies, together with partners and customers, which will help the company progress further in this respect.
+To achieve this, we are on the lookout for green ideas and new technologies, together with partners and customers, which will help the company progress further in this respect.
 The versatile fields of activity and the financial resources available mean that we are able to be extensively involved in a wide range of activities in this area.